 In April 2022, the drone successfully carried out its first demo flight for the Turkish Armed Forces in Ankara, where it stayed in the air for 40 minutes during the flight.

 Fly BVLOS Technology transferred the design and all other rights of JACKAL to the UK in the same month.
 Further, Fly X Technology, a part of Fly BVLOS Technology, began working on the JACKAL SiHA version at the request of the UK Ministry of Defence to convert JACKAL into a UAV version.
 The company also collaborated with Thales to explore the potential of firing its lightweight multi-role missile (LMM) from JACKAL in a trial.

 The JACKAL SiHA version fired Thales’ LMM in its first test firing in England in October 2022.
 The drone successfully fired another Thales LMM missile in its trial firing sponsored by the RAF’s RCO in April 2023.

-The drone has also attracted the interest of Ukraine, Iran, and Taiwan.
+The drone has also attracted the interest of Ukraine, Iraq, and Taiwan.

 JACKAL VTOL drone design details

 JACKAL is a multi-role attack drone capable of firing multiple missiles.
 It has a wingspan of 5m and can carry a payload of up to 15kg up to a range of 130km at a maximum altitude of 4,000m.

 The drone’s ability to launch and support the LMM makes it capable of firing modern battlefield weapons in flight to neutralise adversaries.
 It features a plug-and-play system to incorporate new equipment and technologies into the aircraft between missions, as well as during continuous combat situations, enabling it to comply with future regulatory guidelines and airworthiness standards.